Cara O'Sullivan: Health

 Shortly before O'Sullivan was to begin rehearsals in Wales, she was diagnosed with cancer.
 The stage 2 leg tumour was discovered by her beautician during a waxing session.
 O'Sullivan had previously dismissed the lump as cellulite.
 The diagnosis did not affect her performances, as she received initial radiotherapy treatment in Ireland and then in Wales, continuing to work throughout, performing 20 times in 14 weeks.
 She suffered from insomnia.

 O'Sullivan had nodules removed from her vocal cords at the private Blackheath Hospital, London.
 After the operation, she recuperated at Glenstal Abbey, where she was completely silent for one week.

 In 2018, O'Sullivan was diagnosed with early-onset dementia which led to her retirement from professional singing.
 Celebratory concerts were organised in her honour in Cork and Dublin.

 On 26 January 2021, it was announced that Cara O'Sullivan had died.
 Her death was marked by an outpouring of tributes to her talent and her outstanding contribution to music in Ireland and internationally, with The Irish Independent stating that "[Ms O'Sullivan] was famed for her support of charitable events - and her sense of humour."

+Legacy

+Following O'Sullivan's death, Cork Opera House announced plans to launch a programme in her memory designed to provide a platform to operatic singers in her name.

+The Cara O'Sullivan Associate Artists programme was founded in O'Sullivan's memory to honour her contribution to her art form and acknowledge the great love her audience had for her.
+By honouring her life and work, Cork Opera House hopes to contribute significantly to the future of opera in Cork city so that future generations can benefit from the legacy she left in her wake.
+Among the objectives of this programme is to offer a platform to early career / emerging Irish opera artists for repertoire / role development, concert performances with orchestra, semi-staged performances and the curation of recital programmes that meets with their current and future repertoire ambitions.